Finished up to fourteen chapters of the third book, only seven or eight more to go! Meanwhile, here is the beautiful cover by Yuki Chen!

 (1083 After Veil)

-The steady tap tap of the chisel against rock filled the shop.
+The steady sound of the chisel tapping against rock filled the shop.
 It was the favorite sound of the woman who molded stone like it was clay, creating beautiful works of art.
 Not the stone though, for it remained solid and blocky and heavy.

 But the magic she filled into the etchings and runes she carved into it made it look like a work of art to the young woman, every cut making a new image to behold.